RedisLabs/redislabs-docs/content/kubernetes/memory/persistent-volumes.md

 ---
 ## Storage types

-Redis Enterprise for Kubernetes only supports storage classes supported by block storage.
+Redis Enterprise for Kubernetes can only use storage classes supported by block storage.
 Block storage is mounted at the Kubernetes node level and utilizes EXT4 or XFS file systems.
 It can be sourced from enterprise-grade SANs or cloud environments such as EBS, Azure Managed Disks, or GCP persistent disks.

 {{<warning>}}
 NFS, NFS-like, and multi-read-write/shared storage options are not supported.
 These types of storage are often slow and can cause locking behaviors that are incompatible with the requirements of database storage.